 - Have a sound plan for when you want to sell.
-Whether you’re looking for a quick turnaround or a long-term hold, know your investment goals before you actually invest.
+Whether you’re looking for a quick turnaround or a long-term hold, know your gold investment goals before you actually invest.

 - Select your storage options and location.
 Do you prefer to outsource the hassle and worry of storage to a gold seller?
-Or are you willing to find a secure place in your home, buy insurance, then store the gold yourself?
+Or are you willing to find a secure place in your home, buy insurance, then store the purchased gold yourself?
 Ask yourself what works best for your needs.

 - Assess the quality of the gold.
 The benchmark for high-quality gold for investors is typically greater than 90%.
 That makes 22k gold something of a gold standard, because it’s 91.7% pure (22 out of a possible 24 karats = 91.7%)